Patright/extended_kalman_filter/writeup.md

 - `kalman_filter.cpp`- defines the predict function, the update function for lidar, and the update function for radar
 - `tools.cpp`- function to calculate RMSE and the Jacobian matrix

-A README file with instructions on compiling the code
 A Docs folder, which contains details about the structure of the code templates
 The `CMakeLists.txt` file that will be used compiling the code
 A data file for testing the extended Kalman filter which the simulator interface provides